 Motor neuron disease is a group of disorders where the nerve cells controlling voluntary movement degenerate and die off.
-In some types, like primary lateral sclerosis, it is the nerve cells responsible for movement in the brain that die.
+In some types, like primary lateral sclerosis (PLS), it is the nerve cells responsible for movement in the brain that die.

-Primary lateral sclerosis (PLS) is a progressive disease of unknown cause where there is specific damage in the nerve cells that control movement of the leg, trunk and upper extremities muscles.
+PLS is a progressive disease of unknown cause where there is specific damage in the nerve cells that control movement of the muscles of the leg, trunk and upper extremities.
 The weakness usually develops in that order.